Destination-SPACE/BME280-Breakout/README.md

 # BME280-Breakout
-This breakout board is for the Bosch BME280 digital humidity, pressure, and tempreture sensor.
+This breakout board is for the Bosch BME280 digital humidity, pressure, and temperature sensor.
 This board has a default I2C address of 0x77 and is **3.3V only**.

 Requires symbols and footprints from [DS Global Library](https://github.com/Destination-SPACE/DS-KiCad-Global-Source)